 - Address: 68 Fukakusa Yabunouchicho, Fushimi Ward, Kyoto, 612-0882, Japan

 Japan’s most important Shinto shrine, Fushimi Inari, dates back to 711 AD and is a worthwhile stop while visiting the southern corners of Kyoto.

 Most famous for its thousands of red torii gates lining scenic trails up Inari Mountain, Fushimi Inari is an important cultural monument of Japan and dedicated to the god of rice.
-While many worshippers come here to wish for good fortune, it’s also a popular hiking spot among outdoor enthusiasts.
+While many worshippers visit this stunning Asian temple to wish for good fortune, it’s also a popular hiking spot.

 Just behind the main complex, you’ll find a network of trails through a lush forest leading to Mount Inari’s summit.
 While the track starts quite easily along a paved walkway, the hike gets more intense with many steps to climb.
-With that said, though, the lovely views, cute shrines, and quaint restaurants you’ll encounter along the way make up for it!
+The lovely views, cute shrines, and quaint restaurants you’ll encounter along the way make up for it, though!
 The full hike takes about 2-3 hours, depending on your fitness level and pitstops.